-(1) Represents funds to be used to defease and redeem the Prior Obligations.
-See "- Refinancing of Prior
+(1) Represents funds to be used to defease and redeem the 2008E Bonds.
+See "- Refinancing of 2008E

-(2) Represents funds to be used to finance the acquisition and construction of the Project.(3) Represents funds to be used to pay costs of issuance, which include legal fees, printing costs, rating agency fees and other costs of issuing the Bonds.
+(2) Represents funds to be used to finance the acquisition and construction of the Project.
+(3) Represents capitalized interest on the Bonds through approximately .
+(4) Represents funds to be used to pay costs of issuance, which include legal fees, printing costs, rating agency fees and other costs of issuing the Bonds.